Physical Education

 Core PE

 The Key Stage 4 core programme is designed to give students a wide variety of sports to participate in as well as giving them the option to choose and select their own curriculum.
 The focus is to promote physical activity and life time sports as part of a healthy balanced lifestyle.
 Students will be given access to a range of activities through the Key Stage 4 PE options system.
 In this system students will choose a pathway containing four activities that they will take part in up until Easter.
 They will then select further activities to complete in the summer term.
-The activities include Invasion Games, Health and Wellbeing Activities, Alternative Indoor Games, Aesthetic Activities, Net Wall Games and Striking and Fielding Games many of these activities they have already experienced during Key Stage 3.
+The activities include Invasion Games, Health and Wellbeing Activities, Alternative Indoor Games, Aesthetic Activities, Net Wall Games, Striking and Fielding Games and Sports Leadership many of these activities they have already experienced during Key Stage 3.
+The addition of Sports Leadership is to develop students ability to lead, coach and officiate sporting events and activities.
+This supports the development of skills they will need during Duke of Edinburgh and will help them develop organisation and leadership skills.
 The programme is designed to not only improve performance, but also to allow students to enjoy actively participating in physical activity so that they continue to be physically active when PE ceases to become compulsory.

 GCSE PE